samivel/HASH-TABLE-spell-checker/README.md

 ## This program takes a .txt dictionary file of any size and loads it into memory via a HASH TABLE.

 ### Usage:
-Where <file> is relative path to the file/s.

 ```
 ./speller.c <dictionary.txt> <text.txt>
 ```